free consultations for injury matters

 • Surrender of owned firearms

-• Exclusion from a joint residence, at least in some cases
+• Exclusion from a joint residence

 • Mandatory anger or substance abuse counseling